- Be extremely present.

 “We fight because…” but the sentence goes unfinished.
 Ignorance drips from our shoulders.
 We squirm like devils.
 The truth about warfare must not leak out.
 How dare a child dissects our innermost fabrications!

-No. Our heart strikes again.
-We remember a dream that was once Earth.
+Yet our heart strikes again.
+We remember the dream that was once Earth.
 You could only graze it.
 Anything more than a graze, and the vase would break, it was so fragile.
 On Earth lived beings stuck between heaven and hell.
 They mercilessly fought over the vase.
 Because of ancestry, or religion, or race, or color.
 The harder they tried to grab it, the harder it cracked.
-What a comical orchestra.

 From a bird’s-eye view, what men convey as holy seems insignificant.
 Yet the child’s voice persists: